 Bankruptcy Case Dismissed with Prejudice

 If a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan is dismissed, then it's usually dismissed without prejudice.
-This means that the debtor can file again right away; however if you have abused the bankruptcy process or if you intentionally disobey court orders, then your Chapter 7 bankruptcy or Chapter 13 debt consolidation plan may be dismissed with prejudice.
+This means that the debtor can file again right away; however, if you have abused the bankruptcy process or if you intentionally disobey court orders, then your Chapter 7 bankruptcy or Chapter 13 debt consolidation plan may be dismissed with prejudice.
 Dismissal will generally mean that you are prohibited from filing another bankruptcy case for a certain period of time.
-Our Montgomery bankruptcy attorneys have seen this occur and the ban from filing that we have seen ranges from a minimum of 6 months to a maximum of 3 years.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys have seen this occur and the ban from filing that we have seen ranges from a minimum of 6 months to a maximum of 3 years.

 At The Sellers Law Firm, if you have received a ban from filing another bankruptcy case, we can discuss your options on how to possibly refile.
-Our Montgomery bankruptcy attorneys will work with you to make sure that the errors that occurred in the previous bankruptcy case do not occur again.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys will work with you to make sure that the errors that occurred in the previous bankruptcy case do not occur again.
 We have four offices in Central Alabama to serve you.
 We are located in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free and we can usually meet you within 24 hours!
-Call us at 334-LAWYERS (529-9377) to meet our team.
-You can also reach us by using the “text us” link or Contact Form on our website.
+All consultations are always free, and we can usually meet you within 24 hours!
+Call or text us at 334-LAWYERS (529-9377) to meet our team.
+Our phone lines are answered 24 hours a day!
+You can also reach us by using the Contact Form on our website, or by emailing us at email@example.com.
 Remember that doing nothing changes nothing so act today!